herrsalmi/IntOmics/README.md

 Text file containing symbols for all expressed genes, each one on a separate line.
 This list is used to infer membrane protein-coding genes.
 ##### Differential expression testing results
 Text file in CSV format with three columns: `gene name`, `p value` and `fold change`.

+### Supported species
+The tool currently supports four vertebrate species: Human, Mouse, Rat, Cow.
+If you're working with another species please open a new issue, and I'll be sure to address it.

 ## Outputs
 There are two main output files: